Kandru/cs2-quake-sounds/README.md

 All weapons can make a sound on kill, e.g. HE-Grenade (weapon_hegrenade).
 Just use *weapon_<name>* as a key.

-All sounds will contain a list of at least two entries.
+All sounds **MUST** contain a list of at least two entries.
 One is the *_sound* file name or path.
 If it is a file name you will need a Workshop Addon where these file names are defined.
 If you use a path, e.g. *sounds/cs2/quakesounds/default/haha.vsnd* you don't need a Workshop Addon.
 However the player must have the given file in his game files somewhere.

 #### Example with Workshop Addon Soundevent name